-Campus Redevelopment: The Museum of Fine Arts, Houston, unveiled plans in 2015 for the redevelopment of its 14-acre campus, including a unifying master plan; a 164,000-square-foot building for 20th- and 21st-century art; a new, 80,000-square-foot home for the Glassell School of Art, and a new center for conservation.
-The project—supported by a $450 million capital and endowment campaign and slated for completion in 2019—will transform not only the museum, but also the surrounding neighborhood, by relocating neighborhood parking underground, and enhancing the pedestrian experience of this cultural hub.
+In 2015, the Museum of Fine Arts, Houston unveiled plans for the redevelopment of its 14-acre campus, including a unifying master plan; a new building for 20th- and 21st-century art; a new home for the Glassell School of Art; and a new center for conservation.
+The project would transform both the museum and the surrounding neighborhood to be the region’s cultural hub.

 Kinder Foundation Education Center